-Among e-commerce sites, Shopify stores in particular, there are a number of businesses for which perfect images are survival critical.
-These can be photo stocks, for instance, where images themselves are a commodity that needs to be presented in the best possible way.
+For many e-commerce businesses top-notch images are vital for survival.
+These might include photo stocks, where images themselves are the product and need to be presented in the best possible way.

-- Image optimization techniques that store administrators should apply.
+- Image optimization techniques used by store administrators.

-- The current theme, which can be ready-made, customizable, or built from scratch.
+- The chosen theme, which could be ready-made, customizable, or fully custom.

-Let’s take a look at each of these factors in relation to Shopify.
-We’ll explain why a custom Shopify theme is the best option for image-reliant businesses like online jewelry stores we’ve mentioned above.
+Let’s examine these factors in relation to Shopify, explaining why a custom Shopify theme is the prime choice for businesses reliant on images.

 Shopify: An Image-Friendly System

-The Shopify team has gone the extra mile to make the platform truly image-friendly.
-These are some of the image enhancement features currently available on Shopify.
+The Shopify team has put in extra effort to ensure the platform is incredibly image-friendly.
+Here are some of the image enhancement features available on Shopify:

 DIY Image Optimization for Shopify Stores